“No,” Jude groaned, staring furiously at his email app. “No, no, noo!”

 “You bet,” Gary said, and they headed off to the pretzel stand side-by-side.

-A full expedition was eventually drummed up.
-It was to be led by five eminent archaeologists specializing in the Bronze Age Aegean, Martin among them; all had agreed that the shrewdest approach was to first send one of their number to walk the terrain ahead of the full team and scout the likeliest possibilities for location and access, and Martin, between projects and with a keen reputation for adventuring and wilderness survival, had been happy to have been volunteered by the rest.
+A full expedition was eventually drummed up, to be led by five eminent archaeologists specializing in the Bronze Age Aegean, Martin among them.
+All had agreed that the shrewdest approach was to first send one of their number to walk the terrain ahead of the full team and scout the likeliest possibilities for location and access, and Martin, between projects and with a keen reputation for adventuring and wilderness survival, had been happy to have been volunteered by the rest.

 And now here he was, standing on a cliff’s edge over the very shores of Kallifyos, watching the helicopter that had brought them here vanish into the crystal-blue sky, while cerulean waves lapped the dark rockface below.
 Behind them the pine-and-yew-clad main prominence rose majestically, guarding the folding lands around it.
 A stiff, cool wind with just the right amount of spray whipped over them.
 Martin found it exhilarating and drew in a long, deep breath, enjoying the bracing welcome of the Aegean.